 - Stay hydrated: Drinking water protects your organs, aids in muscle recovery, and improves digestion.

 - Breathe: Try simple breathing exercises or meditation.
+(Anytime Fitness members can get access to a free Apple Fitness+ subscription, including guided meditations).*

 - Cut back on drinking and smoking: Avoid overconsuming alcohol, smoking, and using other substances.